TRSasasusu/SpikingMoYF/README.md

 # Spiking MoYF

 This is a Spiking Neural Network library based on a below paper.
+However, this project does **NOT** completely reflect the paper (detail: [Issue: #2](https://github.com/TRSasasusu/SpikingMoYF/issues/2)).

 [Training Deep Spiking Neural Networks Using Backpropagation](https://www.frontiersin.org/articles/10.3389/fnins.2016.00508/full)